TheOnlyEmily/caffine-tracking/README.rst

 and run the command "poetry install".

 ## Use (TODO)
-1. Navigate to the "caffine_tracking" directory
+1. Navigate to the "caffine_tracking" directory (inside caffine-tracking)
-(inside caffine-tracking)
-1. To enter a reading type "main.py enter 'diet coke' 500 ml"
+1. To enter a reading type "python enter_data.py 'diet coke' 500 ml"
-1. To see a summary of the data entered type "main.py summary"
+1. To see a summary of the data entered type "python summarize_data.py"
-1. To see the last 10 entries type "main.py history"
+1. To see the last 10 entries type "python data_history.py"